El-Suri/extract_ldsc_genetic_correlation_table/README.md

 `python extract_ldsc_log_table.py -f <path_to_your_log_file>`

-Options are:
+`Options are:

  -f --file      specify path to your log file (mandatory)

  -v --verbose   prints processing steps and tables to the command line (optional)

- -h --help      prints options and description before closing (optional)
+ -h --help      prints options and description before closing (optional)`

 Requirements: Python 3*, Pandas
-* may work with later versions of python 2, will work with all the dependeicies needed for ldsc anyway.
+* may work with later versions of python 2, will work with all the dependencies needed for ldsc anyway.